MauriceGit/XBox_Controller_Linux_Interface/README.md

 `MT_XBOX_TRANS_NORMALISATION` | 500000.0 | The smaller this value, the faster the translation will get.
 So moving up/down/left/right/front/back are affected.
 `MT_XBOX_TURN_NORMALISATION`  | 2000.0   | The smaller this value, the faster Pitch and Yaw will be.
 Left stick is affected.

+# What about the Buttons?

+You might have noticed that we ignored any buttons in your Controller and the `mtXboxController` does in fact not give you any interface for buttons.
+Reason for that is, that this controller interface acts as an abstraction level for the transformation of axis movements to 3D orientation calculation, that internally uses Quaternions.

+Buttons don't need fancy calculations and abstractions around them.
+So if you like to implement actions for your Xbox Controller buttons, just include the `mtJoystick.h` and call the appropriate function directly (`int getButtonValue(int buttonNumber, short * value)`).

 # Usage